SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/index.md

 * **Delivery instructions**: To provide special instructions related to the delivery of the shipment.
 This may involve guidance on how the package should be handled or specific requests regarding the delivery location (for example, leave at the back door or deliver to a neighbour to sign).

 ## Additional features

+The TDG integration provides the following additional features:

 <br />